HOW TO ENTER THE MJ AWARDS

 Please bear in mind that supporting documentation may not always be taken into consideration on top of the main submission at Stage 1.

-Entry is free and can be made online at on the CATEGORIES section.
+Entering is free and can be made online at the CATEGORIES section.